 - medical abortion

 - dilation and extraction

 - labor induction

-A healthcare professional will recommend a type, depending on the stage of pregnancy.
+A healthcare professional will recommend a type, depending on the stage of a person’s pregnancy.

-In many countries access to abortion is legal, as it is in most U.S. states.
+In many countries, access to abortion is legal, as well as in some U.S. states.